 75% or greater in NSPE 7260 Pediatric Critical Care Nursing Theory 1 and NSPE 7270 Pediatric Critical Care Nursing Theory 2 and Registration with the CRNBC and Cardiopulmonary Resuscitation (CPR), Level C or Level Health Care Provider (HCP)

+As licensed health care practitioners, all learners will practice in accordance with professional standards of practice throughout the course.
 In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership and professionalism.
 Upon successful completion of this course, students should be able to:

-Effective as of Spring/Summer 2017
+Effective as of Fall 2019

 NSPE 7310 is offered as a part of the following programs:

+Interested in being notified about future offerings of NSPE 7310 - Pediatric Critical Care Preceptorship 1?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.